JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 ### 3.3.2 Unnaceptable, Unaccountable Execution Centralization

 Aloong the path of centralization, incuments try to sell "faster access" as a "trading ebenfit" to investors.
-However, if we're truly designing a global (and ultimately interplanetary) finacnial system, at some point we;re goingto run up against round trip propogation time of digital sigals.[^ciddf] This is exactly what Uniswap Lba's laterst "invesntion" has introduces through the [Unichain POC](https://docs.unichain.org/whitepaper.pdf).[^garand]
+However, if we're truly designing a global (and ultimately interplanetary) finacnial system, at some point we;re goingto run up against round trip propogation time of digital sigals.[^ciddf] This is exactly what Uniswap Lba's laterst "invesntion" has introduces through the Unichain POC.[^garand]

-[^garand]:
- as a premise around making somehting decentralized v. the only way to attain faster spee being centralization ir a "[trusted execution encironment](https://x.com/gttyson/status/1844445777114038761)"
+[^garand]: _See_ [vague whiteppaer](https://docs.unichain.org/whitepaper.pdf), espcially requiosiote sequencer limitations in S 3.1, centralizaed offline compute ni S 3.2, and explicit liability assumption in S 3.3.
+Could these "innovations" still be light yers behind SCP's trust decentralization mechanisms?
+Or is their flawed use of [trusted execution encironments](https://x.com/gttyson/status/1844445777114038761) a speedy central control mechanism we should also strivefor?

 [^ciddf]: As I understand it, this is about two seconds. _Compare_ thee base agreement timeframes across any Network peer with the present efficincies of locally computing paths on shared variables.
 Might a further specialization of select order batches best serve an increasingly asset-abundant ecosystem?